Introduction to the I AM's in John's gospel : Is Jesus in your boat?

 John, in this heavenly vision, sees living creatures looking like a lion, an ox, a man and a flying eagle...
 Why do they all look different and why this strange combination?
 It is describing the four living creatures but you can't help but notice that it also describes how Jesus is presented in all four gospels... and in order!

-Pictured as
+Gospel Pictured as Note

 Mathew